 Save the date options and ideas are endless because it’s all about creativity.
 From style to theme, destination, and material, there’s something for everyone on our long list.

 Magnets are a trendy hit these for save the date.
 If you’re a fan of magnets, see some ideas below.

 For a retro theme, choose a rainbow vinyl record design as your to save the date.
 Include a mini backing card and finish with a magnet.
 This is colorful and sentimental, which can become keepsakes.

-Choose wooden heart magnets for a whimsical theme.
-There’s no better way to express your love while spreading your news than a wooden heart.
+Choose acrylic heart magnets for a whimsical theme.
+There’s no better way to express your love while spreading your news than an acrylic heart.
 Expertly carve in your information and adhere a magnet to it.
-This wooden heart is also aesthetically pleasing.
+This acrylic heart is also aesthetically pleasing.

 - Photo Magnet Save The Date